07th-mod/onikakushi/README.md

 - Found missing ps2 voice (S01/19/123100003.ogg)
 - Moved sound effects to 4 layer as fix for sound effects and voice playing at same time
 - Bumped up the volume of the voices so the bgm doesn't drown them out.

+v 0.6
+- Chapter 6, finished
+- For whatever reason, some sound effects had an extra underscore in them.
+Fixed that.

 v 1.0
 - All chapters finished and tested.